 Becca Snider started her apprenticeship at Quest in November 2008.
-She began doing pilates as a way to strengthen her core and develop a stronger body, so she could continue to lift and carry her growing special needs son, Luke.
+She began doing Pilates as a way to strengthen her core and develop a stronger body, so she could continue to lift and carry her growing special needs son, Luke.
 She noticed the similar purpose in movement of his physical therapy and her pilates training.
-She became a Level 1 Stott Pilates certified trainer in April 2011.
-She went on to become core certified through Stott Pilates as well as taking the injury and special populations training.
-She is now in the process of becoming Level 2 Stott Pilates certified.
-At Quest Studio, Becca teaches private pilates instruction as well as small and large group training.
+She became a Level 1 STOTT PILATES certified trainer in April 2011.
+She went on to become core certified through STOTT PILATES, as well as taking the injury and special populations training.
+She became Level 2 STOTT PILATES certified in 2014.
+At Quest Studio, Becca teaches private Pilates instruction as well as small and large group training.
 She loves to see her clients grow personally through fitness as they become physically stronger .
 Becca believes it’s never too late to start, no matter the individual circumstances.

-Matt Snider is the newest member of the Quest team.
-He has been involved in the fitness industry for twenty years.
-He began his service in the military with the army , in the special operations area.
+Matt Snider has been involved in the fitness industry for twenty years.
+He began his service in the military with the army in the special operations area.
 He spent time as a fitness instructor at Ranger school.
 He then served as a police officer, and during that time was responsible for physically training and preparing recruits for the police academy.
 Matt also spent four years in Iraq as a civilian contractor in the personal protection field.
 Since starting personal training, he has specialized in kettle bells, and also has certification in the TRX suspension training.
 At Quest Studio, Matt teaches small and large group classes for strength training and cardio, as well as TRX classes.
-He also does individual personal training.
+He also does individual personal training and was Yoga certified in 2016 by White Lotus in California and has completed the STOTT PILATES training in 2018.
 Matt likes to use unconventional tools, such as kettle bells, battle ropes and sandbags to help attain strength and conditioning, as well as using traditional methods.
 He feels that functional fitness is an integral part of a healthy lifestyle.